rackerlabs/support-how-to/content/cloud-files/multi-region-support-in-cloud-files.md

 type: article
 created_date: '2012-09-12'
 created_by: David Hendler
-last_modified_date: '2016-04-18'
+last_modified_date: '2018-10-23'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Kate Dougherty
 product: Cloud Files
 product_url: cloud-files
 ---

-Rackspace allows you to choose the data center where you would like to store your content.
-You may select our Dallas (DFW), Chicago (ORD), North Virginia (IAD), Hong Kong (HKG), or Sydney, Australia (SYD) locations through our multi region support.
-This means you can have your Cloud Servers or Dedicated Servers in one location and your data in another.
-Or, you can keep them in the same data center to reduce latency and take advantage of free bandwidth using our internal data center network, ServiceNet.
+Rackspace allows you to choose the data center where you want to store your content.
+You may select our Dallas (DFW), Chicago (ORD), North Virginia (IAD), Hong Kong (HKG), or Sydney, Australia (SYD) locations through our multi-region support.
+This means that you can have your Cloud Servers or Dedicated Servers in one location and your data in another.
+Alternatively, you can keep them in the same data center to reduce latency and take advantage of free bandwidth by using our internal data center network, ServiceNet.

-Customers who only serve certain geographic regions may also find it helpful to locate the Cloud Files objects as close to that region as possible.
+Customers who only serve certain geographic regions might also find it helpful to locate the Cloud Files objects as close to that region as possible.